-How many carbs/carbohydrates, how many calories, how much fat, how much protein, sugar, fiber, cholesterol, energy, vitamins and lots of other nutritional facts about Cookies, coconut macaroon.
+How many carbs/carbohydrates, calories, fat, protein, sugar, fiber, cholesterol, energy, vitamins and lots of other nutritional facts about cookies, coconut macaroon.

 Disclaimer: This description is part of a partially automated process of collecting data and might not be entirely accurate or even related.

 In the United States and Canada a cookie is a small, flat, baked treat, usually containing flour, eggs, sugar, and either butter or cooking oil, and often including ingredients such as raisins, oats, or chocolate chips.
 Most other English-speaking countries would call it a biscuit.

 Source: Wikipedia.
 Source link.

 "g" is short for gram and "mg" is short for milligram (1/1000th gram).
 1 oz./ounce is 28.35 grams.
 All numbers are per 100 grams of any given item, so it also serves as a percentage when the unit is grams.
 100 grams is 3.53 oz.
 An "M" where there should be a number means the value is missing.
 The unit is enclosed in parentheses.

 |Category (no unit)||Cereals|

 |Subcategory (no unit)||Cookies, sweet biscuits, rusks|

 |Energy kJ (kJ)||1908|